 Nos.
-Item Spare part Number recommended 1 Main bearings Main bearings or shelis for one bearing of each size and type fitted, complete with shims, bolts and nuts 1 2 Cylinder valves Exhaust valves, complete with casings, seats, springs and other fittings for one cylinder 2 sets Air inlet valves, complete with casings, seats, springs and other fittings for one cylinder 1 set Starting air valve, complete with casing, seat springs and other fittings 1 Cylinder overpressure sentinel valve, complete 1 Fuel valves of each size and type fitted, complete with ali fittings, for one engine 1⁄2 set 3 Connecting rod set bearings Bottom end bearings or shelis of each size and type fitted, complete with shims, bolts and nuts, for one cylinder 1 set Trunk piston internal combustion engine type: gudgeon pin with bush for one cylinder 1 set 4 Piston rings Piston rings, for one cylinder 1 set 5 Piston cooling Telescopic cooling pipes and fittings or their equivalent, for one cylinder 1 set 6 Fuel injection pumps High pressure double wali fuel pipe of each size and shape fitted, complete with couplings 1 7 Fuel injection piping High pressure double wali fuel pipe of each size and shape fitted, complete with couplings 1 8 Gaskets and Packings Special gaskets and packings of each size and type fitted, for cylinder covers and cylinder liners for one cylinder 1 set
+Item Spare part Number recommended 1 Main bearings Main bearings or shells for one bearing of each size and type fitted, complete with shims, bolts and nuts 1 2 Cylinder valves Exhaust valves, complete with casings, seats, springs and other fittings for one cylinder 2 sets Air inlet valves, complete with casings, seats, springs and other fittings for one cylinder 1 set Starting air valve, complete with casing, seat springs and other fittings 1 Cylinder overpressure sentinel valve, complete 1 Fuel valves of each size and type fitted, complete with all fittings, for one engine 1⁄2 set 3 Connecting rod set bearings Bottom end bearings or shells of each size and type fitted, complete with shims, bolts and nuts, for one cylinder Trunk piston internal combustion engine type: gudgeon pin with bush for one cylinder 1 set 1 set 4 Piston rings Piston rings, for one cylinder 1 set 5 Piston cooling oling Telescopic cooling pipes and fittings or their equivalent, for one cylinder 6 Fuel injection pumps 7 Fuel injection piping jection High pressure double wall fuel pipe of each size and shape fitted, complete with couplings 8 Gaskets and Packings Special gaskets and packings of each size and type fitted, for cylinder covers and cylinder liners for one cylinder 1 set

 - 1. The availability of other spare parts should be specially considered and decided upon by the shipowner. - 2.
 It is assumed that the crew has on board the necessary tools and equipment. - 3.
 When the recommended spares are utilized, it is recommended that new spares are supplied as soon as possible. - 4.
-Where the number of generators of adequate capacity fitted for essential services exceeds the required number, spare parts may be - 5.
+Where the number of generators of adequate capacity fitted for essential services exceeds the required number, spare parts may be omitted. - 5.
 For electronically controlled engines and dual-fuel internal combustion engines spare parts as recommended by the engine designer/manufacturer.